 A Palm Springs getaway is perfect for lounging by the pool, shopping downtown, and sipping cocktails while you people watch.
 But it is also surrounded by desert, mountains, and canyons to explore.
 Even if you are not up for a hike, make time for a desert drive.

-After a very long absence, we were not sure what to expect from our Palm Spring getaway, so we were blown away by our visit.
+After a very long absence, we were not sure what to expect from our Palm Springs getaway, so we were blown away by our visit.
 The cool architecture, beautiful nature, tasty food, and fun vibe left us craving more time.
-Another Palm Springs getaway is definitely in our future, especially when winter rolls around.
+Another winter California getaway is definitely in our future, especially when winter rolls around.

 Portions of our Palm Springs visit were hosted by the Palm Springs Board of Tourism.

 Article by Julie McCool, whose Virginia travel site FuninFairfaxVA.com helps locals and visitors find fun places to explore, dine, drink, and play in the Virginia, Washington DC, and mid-Atlantic region.
 Follow Fun in Fairfax VA on Facebook, Twitter, Pinterest, and Instagram.